kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 ## 📝 About

-This is the complete code for a Node.js Minecraft server scanner discord bot I made.
-This bot doesn't do the scanning itself, it just displays the scanned servers in my database, which is actively extended by a separate scanning program.
-You can access the data [here](https://api.cornbread2100.com/scannedServers).
+This is the complete code for a Node.js Dicord bot.
+This bot doesn't do the scanning itself, it just displays the scanned servers from my database, which is actively collected by a separate scanning program.
+You can access it yourself at <https://api.cornbread2100.com/servers> by sending a MongoDB find query in a POST request.

-If you find any bugs, please report them in the [official discord server](https://discord.gg/TSWcF2m67m).
+If you find any bugs, please report them in the [official Discord server](https://discord.gg/TSWcF2m67m).

 You can contact me via discord: [cornbread2100](https://discord.com/users/720658048611516559)